 Minnesota teacher certification requires applicants to complete an approved teacher preparation degree program in the subject area and grade level they wish to teach.
 Schools in the state have education programs available mostly at the bachelor's degree level, but post-baccalaureate certificates and master's degrees in special education are also available.
 Learn about the degrees, curricula and areas of specialization available at two universities.
 In addition, check a quick comparison table for more details about each school.

-- University of Minnesota - Duluth, located in the northeastern portion of the state, offers a Bachelor of Applied Science in Unified Early Childhood Studies, Bachelor of Applied Science in Elementary and Middle School Education, Bachelor of Applied Arts in Teaching Communication Arts and Literature, and a Special Education Post-Baccalaureate Certificate.
+- University of Minnesota - Duluth, located in the northeastern portion of the state, offers a Bachelor of Science in Early Childhood, Bachelor of Science in Elementary Education Foundations and various licensure programs in English, Math or Science Education.

-- University of St. Thomas offers a Bachelor of Arts in Elementary Education, Bachelor of Arts in Middle and Secondary Education, Bachelor of Arts in K-12 Education, and a Master of Arts in Special Education.
+- University of St. Thomas offers a Bachelor of Arts in Elementary Education, Bachelor of Arts in Communication Arts and Literature and Bachelor of Arts in Education with majors such as in math, earth and space science, social studies and chemistry.
 This school is situated near St. Paul and Minneapolis, in the southeastern part of the state.

 Find schools that offer these popular programs